jeanctech/jeanctech/Readme.md

 ### **Web Developer - Programmer**

-#### *I am mainly interested in a project with a great technological advance.
+#### *- I am mainly interested in a project with a great technological advance.
 Likewise, I am in the process of creating web projects and being able to handle technologies, web development tools*

-#### *I like to Program what I want and think like the different projects created by me and at the same time create a technology development community*
+#### *- I like to Program what I want and think like the different projects created by me and at the same time create a technology development community*

 ## 🌐 **Socials**